Matt Olson Player Props: Braves vs. Marlins

-The Atlanta Braves and Matt Olson (.462 slugging percentage over his past 10 games, including two homers), battle starter Bryan Hoeing and the Miami Marlins at Truist Park, Tuesday at 7:20 PM ET.
+Matt Olson, with a slugging percentage of .361 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves against the Miami Marlins, with Sandy Alcantara on the hill, April 26 at 7:20 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his last game against the Marlins.
+In his last game he had a hitless performance (0-for-2) against the Marlins.

 Matt Olson Game Info & Props vs. the Marlins